 Murray McCully was reappointed as the Minister of Foreign Affairs.
 Tim Groser was reappointed Minister of Trade.

-David Shearer was elected as Labour Opposition Leader after the November 2011 election, with Grant Robertson as Deputy Leader.
 The next election is due to be held by late 2014.

 Bilateral economic and trade relationship